FinaticORG/FinaticServerSDK-Node/README.md

-# Node
+# Finatic Node.js SDK

-Node.js SDK for Finatic Server API
+Node.js SDK for the Finatic Server API.
+Connect your Node.js applications to multiple brokerages through a unified, standardized interface.

+**Finatic is a brokerage first aggregator.
+We simplify, standardize and enhance broker data.**

 ## Installation